edgelesssys/marblerun/samples/graphene-redis/README.md

     marblerun manifest set redis-manifest.json $MARBLERUN
     ```

-### Step 2: Deploying redis
+### Step 2: Deploying Redis

-* Create and add the redis namespace to Marblerun
+* Create and add the `redis` namespace to Marblerun

     ```bash
     kubectl create namespace redis
     marblerun namespace add redis
     ```

-* Deploy redis using helm
+* Deploy Redis using helm

     ```bash
     helm install -f ./kubernetes/values.yaml redis ./kubernetes -n redis
     ```

-* Wait for the redis server to start, this might take a moment
+* Wait for the Redis server to start, this might take a moment.
+The output shoud look like this:

-    * Basically we wait for this output

     ```bash
-        kubectl logs redis-master-0 -n redis
+    kubectl logs redis-main-0 -n redis
     ...
     7:M 29 Mar 2021 12:25:40.076 # Server initialized
     7:M 29 Mar 2021 12:25:40.108 * Ready to accept connections
     ```

-* Port-forward the redis service to localhost
+* Port-forward the Redis service to localhost

     ```bash
     kubectl -n redis port-forward svc/redis 6379:6379 --address localhost >/dev/null &
     ```

-### Step 3: Using redis
+### Step 3: Using Redis

-You can now securely connect to the redis server using the `redis-cli` and the Marblerun CA certificate for authentication.
+You can now securely connect to the Redis server using the `redis-cli` and the Marblerun CA certificate for authentication.

-* Make sure you have the latest redis-cli with TLS support:
+* Make sure you have the latest Redis-CLI with TLS support:

     ```bash
     wget http://download.redis.io/redis-stable.tar.gz